nitad54448/yappari-5-1/README.md

     _GAMRY_definition_custom.ini
     custom_multiple_datasets.dat
     definition_custom_multiple_datasets.ini
-    dev3221_imps_0_sample_0000.csv, is a measurement of a sample as obtained with a MFLI/MFIA from Zurich Instruments; separator for this file is ';' exampleDataGamry.dta example_custom_3_columns_datafile.txt, to be used with the custom read function example_custom_5_columns_datafile.txt, to be used with the custom read function example_custom_file_ZMFLI_datafile.txt, to be used with the custom read function or with Read ZMFLI mod_dev3221_imps_0_sample_0000 is a MFLI-txt file, as obtained with MFLI instrument (one dataset) MW17_autosave_00000.h5, a binary hdf5 file ZMFLI_exemple_file_.txt, a datafile obtained in other software packages in my lab.
+    dev3221_imps_0_sample_0000.csv, is a csv file obtaines with a MFLI/MFIA, the separator for this file is ';' exampleDataGamry.dta
+    example_custom_3_columns_datafile.txt, to be used with the custom read function example_custom_5_columns_datafile.txt, to be used with the custom read function example_custom_file_ZMFLI_datafile.txt, to be used with the custom read function or with Read ZMFLI mod_dev3221_imps_0_sample_0000 is a MFLI-txt file, as obtained with MFLI instrument (one dataset) MW17_autosave_00000.h5, a binary hdf5 file
+    ZMFLI_exemple_file_.txt, a datafile obtained in other software packages in my lab.
 This file can be read directly or by using the Custom function, with the definition file _definition_file_ZMFLI.ini

 ### Action ###